Lawmaker at center of viral grocery store dispute suggested Parkland shooter was victim of 'the system'

 "My heart goes out to Nikolas Cruz!!
 Some don't know how to cope with being an orphan.
 I thank God everyday for getting me through the system in one piece. #FloridaShooting #mentalhealth #PrayforDouglas #prayfornik," State Rep. Erica Thomas wrote on Feb.
 16, 2018.

-Several journalists and commentators flagged and condemned the post late Monday, including Harry Cherry, who called for Thomas' resignation, and Ryan Petty.
+Several journalists and commentators flagged and condemned the post late Monday, including Mike Cernovich, Harry Cherry, who called for Thomas' resignation, and Ryan Petty.

 Cruz, a former student at Marjory Stoneman Douglas High School who'd been expelled for disciplinary reasons, shot and killed 17 people there on Feb.
 14, 2018.
 More than a dozen others were wounded.